couper64/webservice/README.md

 Use `celery` with `redis` to create asynchronous task execution with task queueing.
 Integrate the idea of "*Returning Task ID and Checking Progress via Polling*" at, for example, the `/task-status/{task_id}` endpoint.
 Otherwise, experiment with the WebSocket connection.

 Store the results in a file server using `minio`.
 In case of textual information, store the results in a database using `postgresql`.

+Configure a `docker-compose.yml` file to run the entire project with the dependencies at once.